Product Search

 density, such as isostatic pressing treatment, infiltration technology, etc.

-The military aircraft industry is also
+The military aircraft industry is also exploring 3D printing

-designs, which cannot be manufactured by traditional methods.
+cannot be manufactured by traditional methods.

-Ceramic 3D printing is also regarded as a
+Ceramic 3D printing is also regarded as a disruptive

-be regarded as a test platform for prototyping and accelerating iteration.
+regarded as a test platform for prototyping and accelerating iteration.